gitblanc/c1b3r-n0t3s/notes/SSH 🔓.md

 -----END RSA PRIVATE KEY-----
 ````

-- Crack it like this:
+- Crack its passphrase like this:

 ```shell
 # First save it to a file